software-engineering-project-org/vscode-plugin-automotive-app-deployment/README.md

-###  STAGE 2: The Hybrid Build
+###  Deployment-Variant 02: The Hybrid Build

 **Description:**

-Use this STAGE to first download the Velocitas App image from the web (or specify a local path to a .tar file) and then transfer it to the target system via a local network.
+Use this Deployment-Variant to first download the Velocitas App image from the web (or specify a local path to a .tar file) and then transfer it to the target system via a local network.
 The target system does not require an Internet connection.
 If a local path is specified, the source device does not require an internet connection as well.

 **Prerequisites:**